 It is important that the people governing the organisation are aware of the organisation’s annual reporting obligations and which bodies they report to.
-Further, it is important that the relevant reviews and disclosures are documented by the organisation on a regular basis.

 We recommend that you prepare and maintain an annual governance calendar to ensure these obligations are scheduled and raised for attention and action at relevant committee meetings.

 The ATO have published a number of checklists to assist NFP organisations with their governance.
 We have highlighted two of these checklists below that we recommend should be used to improve your governance practices.